jinhaochan/Mininet-Floodlight/README.md

 `alert icmp any any -> any any (threshold: type both, track by_dst, count 70, seconds 10; msg: "DoS by ICMP detected"; sid:1001;)`

-## Mirroring Port h4 to h5
+## Mirroring port h4 to h5 and sniff using Snort

+Command to mirror h4 traffic to h5
 `s1 ovs-vsctl -- set Bridge "s1" mirrors=@m -- --id=@s1-eth4 get Port s1-eth4 -- --id=@s1-eth5 get Port s1-eth5 -- --id=@m create Mirror name=e4toe5 select-dst-port=@s1-eth4 output-port=@s1-eth5`

-## Running Snort on h5
+Now all traffic that is flowing into h4 will be mirrored onto h5, where Snort is running.

 `mininet> xterm h5`

-In the new terminal
+In the new terminal spawned for h5, run:

 `ifconfig` to get the adapter name